AlphaActual/render-strategy-demo-csr/README.md

-# Render Strategy Demo - Monorepo
+# Render Strategy Demo - CSR (Client-Side Rendering)

-This is a monorepo demonstrating different rendering strategies with modern web frameworks.
+This repository demonstrates Client-Side Rendering (CSR) implementations with modern web frameworks.

 ## Structure

-The monorepo is organized by rendering strategy for easy comparison and analysis:
+This repository contains CSR applications built with different frameworks:

-### SSR (Server-Side Rendering)
+### CSR (Client-Side Rendering)

-- **SSR/next-app-ssr**: Next.js application with Server-Side Rendering
+- **CSR/next-app-csr**: Next.js application with Client-Side Rendering
-- **SSR/nuxt-app-ssr**: Nuxt.js application with Server-Side Rendering
+- **CSR/nuxt-app-csr**: Nuxt.js application with Client-Side Rendering
-- **SSR/sveltekit-app-ssr**: SvelteKit application with Server-Side Rendering
+- **CSR/sveltekit-app-csr**: SvelteKit application with Client-Side Rendering

-### ISR (Incremental Static Regeneration) ✅

-- **ISR/next-app-isr**: Next.js application with Incremental Static Regeneration
-- **ISR/nuxt-app-isr**: Nuxt.js application with Incremental Static Regeneration
-- **ISR/sveltekit-app-isr**: SvelteKit application with Incremental Static Regeneration

-### SSG (Static Site Generation) ✅

-- **SSG/next-app-ssg**: Next.js application with Static Site Generation
-- **SSG/nuxt-app-ssg**: Nuxt.js application with Static Site Generation
-- **SSG/sveltekit-app-ssg**: SvelteKit application with Static Site Generation

-### Future Additions
+## What is Client-Side Rendering (CSR)?

-- **CSR/**: Client-Side Rendering applications
+Client-Side Rendering is a web development approach where:
+- The initial HTML page is minimal (just a shell)
+- JavaScript runs in the browser to fetch data and render the content
+- The entire application logic runs on the client side
+- SEO requires additional considerations (like prerendering)

+### Benefits of CSR
+- Rich interactive experiences
+- Reduced server load after initial delivery
+- Great for Single Page Applications (SPAs)
+- Smooth transitions between pages

+### Considerations
+- Initial page load can be slower
+- SEO challenges without proper setup
+- JavaScript dependency for functionality

 ## Workspace Setup

-This monorepo is configured as an npm workspace to enable Vercel's "skipping unaffected projects" feature, which automatically skips builds for unchanged projects in a monorepo.
+This repository is configured as an npm workspace to enable efficient development and deployment optimizations.

 ### Requirements Met